October 2023 (semester dates)

 - Sample work

-We require the submission of sample work (eg, portfolio of short films, television projects, etc.) to give us a sense of your filmmaking skills and knowledge of the process.
-This can be via web links to a service such as Vimeo or YouTube or via physical media (but we prefer the former).
+We will require the submission of sample work (for example a portfolio of short films, television projects etc.) to give us a sense of your filmmaking skills and knowledge of the process.
+This can be via web links to a service such as Vimeo or YouTube, or via physical media (but we would prefer the former method).

-Applicants also need to provide a proposal as to the film they would be looking to create over the year.
+You will further need to provide a proposal as to the film you would be looking to create over the year.
 This should include a basic story idea and outline of how you would approach production.
 A major part of the course involves script development so we are not looking for ideas that are necessarily finished but rather want to confirm that you have a clear sense of what you are looking to do with a reasonably realistic view of how it can be done.
 Note that more than one film may be produced as part of the degree depending on the proposal.
-For example, it may be possible to produce a number of very short form pieces around a common theme.
+For example, it may be possible to produce a number of very short pieces around a common theme.

-We consider each proposal based on its objectives and merits.
+We will consider each proposal based on its objectives and merits.